Drevanok/Drevanok/README.md

 ## Hi there, I'm Saúl Aparicio

-I have hands-on experience developing REST APIs with NestJS, working with databases such as MySQL, MongoDB, and SQL Server, and building scalable backend services.
+I have hands-on experience developing REST APIs with NestJS, working with databases such as MySQL and MongoD, and building scalable backend services.

 ### About Me